Ranjit Singh Sarkaria: Career

 Upon obtaining a law degree Shri Sarkaria worked in Patiala as a pleader.
 He later took a position as an advocate of the Patiala High Court in 1940.
 Sarkaria was one of two people on a committee created by the state government of the former Patiala and East Punjab States Union (Pepsu) whose role was to translate the new Constitution of India into the Punjabi language.

 Sarkaria served as a judge on the Punjab and Haryana High Court from 13 June 1967 until 26 September 1967.
 He also served as a puisne judge from 27 September 1967 to 15 September 1973.

-Sarkaria was appointed to the Supreme Court of India on 17 September 1973.
-He served on the court until his retirement on 15 January 1981.
+Sarkaria was appointed to the Supreme Court of India on 17 September 1973, serving until his retirement on 15 January 1981.

 Following his retirement, Sarkaria was commissioned in 1983 by the government of Prime Minister Indira Gandhi to study the relationships between the central and state governments of India.
-The committee became known as the Sarkaria Commission, since it was headed by RS Sarkaria.
+The committee, headed by RS Sarkaria, became known as the Sarkaria Commission.
 The Sarkaria Commission submitted its findings in 1988.

 Additionally, Sarkaria served as the former chairman of the Press Council of India.